tijmenb/yard-markdown-docs-collected/outputs/alphagov---gds-api-adapters.md

 ## `class GdsApi::Response`

-This wraps an HTTP response with a JSON body, and presents this as an object that has the read behaviour of both a Hash and an OpenStruct
+This wraps an HTTP response with a JSON body.

 Responses can be configured to use relative URLs for `web_url` properties.
 API endpoints should return absolute URLs so that they make sense outside of the